geomagpy/magpy/README.md

 TODO : F(abs) and F(ext) - examples

-### 7.3 Reading BLV files
+### 7.3 Dealing with INTERMAGNET IBFV files

-Basevalues:

-        blvdata = read('/path/myfile.blv')
-        mp.plot(blvdata, symbollist=['o','o','o'])

-Adopted baseline:

-        bldata = read('/path/myfile.blv',mode='adopted')
-        mp.plot(bldata)
+Please check out section 3.4.4 for details on the read process for INTERMAGNET IBFV files.
+Basevalue data is stored internally like any other timeseries datastream object.
+Please remember that such data sets unlike other timeseries objects are not evenly spaced.
+Consider for any ongoing analyses.
+MagPy allows you to incorporate much more information into such basevalue data sets as possible in IBFV structures.
+Among these additional data are collimation angles, information on observer and instruments etc. Therefore it is recommended to use one of MagPy's internal data formats to save basevalue data as obtained in sections 7.1 and 7.2.
+IBFV files can then be easily created for final publication.

 ### 7.4 Basevalues and baselines

-Basevalues as obtained in (2.11.2) or (2.11.3) are stored in a normal data stream object, therefore all analysis methods outlined above can be applied to this data.
+Basevalues as obtained section 7.2 are stored in a normal data stream object, therefore all analysis methods outlined above can be applied to this data.
 The `diresult` object contains D, I, and F values for each measurement in columns x,y,z.
 Basevalues for H, D and Z related to the selected variometer are stored in columns dx,dy,dz.
-In `example4`, you will find some more DI analysis results.
+In `example3`, you will find some example DI analysis results.
 To plot these basevalues we can use the following plot command, where we specify the columns, filled circles as plotsymbols and also define a minimum spread of each y-axis of +/- 5 nT for H and Z, +/- 0.05 deg for D.

         basevalues = read(example3)
         mp.plot(basevalues, variables=['dx','dy','dz'], symbollist=['o','o','o'], padding=[5,0.05,5])